 Contact One of Our Attorneys For Legal Help

 Our law offices are available to take your call anytime, day or night.
 When you contact us, we will schedule a free initial consultation to discuss your claim.
-We do not recommend that you delay, because Michigan does have a strict deadline for filing a claim.
-Additionally, having an experienced attorney on your side can help to protect your legal rights and ensure you avoid missteps from the beginning.
+We do not recommend that you delay, because Michigan has strict deadlines for filing a claim.
+Having an experienced attorney on your side can help to protect your legal rights and ensure you avoid missteps from the beginning.